schwilklab/lab-resources/data-code/git-and-github.md

 #### Committing your new code ####

-Note: making nice commit messages is easier with a default editor named in your global gitconfig, or through rstudio, emacs, or other interface.
-Also, interactively selecting hunks to commit can be very useful if you've made a bunch of changes and want to commit them as separate commits.
-This happens a lot: I update some data in one file, then write some related code editing two files, then fix an unrelated typo in a fourth file.
-These really should be three separate commits.
+Writing nicely formatted commit messages is easier with a default editor named in your global gitconfig, or through rstudio, emacs, or other interface.

 I'll show how to do this using the command line, but these really common commands are worth accessing through a keyboard shortcut interface, editor, etc.